znsio/specmatic-documentation/getting_started.md

 }
 ```

-This is because the example `200_OKAY`, which we earlier saw being used while running contract test, also servers a stub data when we run Specmatic stub.
+This is because the example `200_OKAY`, which we earlier saw being used while running contract test, also serves a stub data when we run Specmatic stub.

 With this we have effectively achived three goals in one go.
 * Examples serve as reference for people referring to the API specification as documentation